Study Japanese in Kyoto

 Complete beginners are also accepted.

-In just 10 weeks (3 months), you will reach JLPT N5 (Japanese language proficiency test beginner) level & know 150 kanji.
+In just 10 weeks (3 months) from complete beginner level, you will reach JLPT N5 (Japanese language proficiency test beginner) level.

 In just 1.5 years (18 months), you can reach JLPT N2 level, enough to get into university, vocational college or full-time employment using Japanese!

 JLPT = Japanese Language Proficiency Test.
 Most internationally recognised test for Japanese learners and employers.